Tsai-Reena/Covid-19-Coronavirus-Pandemic-Analyzation/README.md

     As can be seen from the data, the number of countries is huge, so the population of each country is plotted one by one in the form of a scatter chart.
     <img src="./images/01.png" width="80%">
     $\implies$ It can be found that the population of each country in this data is different, and the difference between the most populous and least populous countries is even $10^3$ times.
-2. Use the **bar chart** to plot the data value size of different continents and regions for different continents and each field:
+2. Plot the data value size of different continents and regions for different continents and each field with **bar chart**:
     - Population v.s.
 Continent
     <img src="./images/02.png" width="80%">